outdreamer/build-a-cure-1/docs/system_analysis.md

 - interactive system analysis with a sample db of rules/types:
 	- examine possible sub-systems given core functions & output set of likeliest sub-system sets

+- object modifications:
+	- small changes in structure can invalidate functionality - find a list of those change types
+	- each object has a field of potential in which it can be distorted outside its normal boundaries, until it's not recognizable as the same type

 minimum information:
 - with a line in a space, you have this information: